Eduardo Maceira

-Eduardo José Maceira Galarraga (born 30 April 1996) is a Venezuelan footballer who plays for Spanish club Almagro CF as a left winger.
+Eduardo José Maceira Galarraga (born 30 April 1996) is a Venezuelan footballer who plays as a left winger.

 Football career

 Maceira was born in Caracas, and finished his formation with Deportivo La Guaira.
 He made his professional – and Primera División – debut on 22 May 2013, coming on as a second-half substitute in a 1–2 away loss against Mineros de Guayana.

 On 15 August 2014, Maceira moved abroad and joined University of South Florida's South Florida Bulls.
 In 2016, he moved to Campbell University and was assigned to the soccer side Fighting Camels.

 In February 2017, Maceira joined Albacete Balompié and was assigned to the reserves in Tercera División.
 On 13 July, he moved to Segunda División B side San Fernando CD.